-Children participating in our camp programs will enjoy and participate in recreational swimming at the Y. Every child is required to complete a swim test to ensure their swim level and whether they can swim in the deep end or must remain in the shallow end.
-Depending on the child's swimming ability, your child may be required to wear a life jacket (United States Coast Guard approved) while in the water (at the Y or on water park field trips).
+Children participating in our camp programs will enjoy and participate in recreational swimming.
+Every child is required to complete a swim test to ensure their swim level and whether they can swim in the deep end or must remain in the shallow end.
+Depending on the child's swim ability, your child may be required to wear a life jacket (U.S. Coast Guard approved) while in the water (at the Y or on waterpark field trips).